waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - LEDGE_HOP_LEFT (left only)
 - LEDGE_HOP_RIGHT (right only)
 - WATER (impassable without SURF)
-- WARP_CARPET_DOWN (One-way exit.
-Observed to be inactive when stepped on, suggesting it is the destination of a warp from another location.)
+- WARP_CARPET_DOWN (Confirmed one-way exit.
+Inactive when stepped on from the lobby side, confirming they are destinations from the battle rooms.)

 ## 8. Journey Log & Puzzle Solutions
 ### Solved Puzzles & Key Discoveries